Error E118

 Is it safe to use my Bosch wall oven while error E118 is displayed?

 No, you should avoid using the oven until the repair is complete.
-An inaccurate temperature reading can result in undercooked food or uncontrolled overheating.
+An inaccurate temperature reading can lead to undercooked food or uncontrolled overheating.